physicistgaurav/Grocery_App_react_native/README.md

 <h2>Credits</h2>

-The design of FruitsApp React Native is based on a Dribbble.
+The design of FruitsApp React Native is based on a Dribbble, but with little customization.
+Functionalities idea are self thought.

 ![](/ui1.jpg)